xwp/vip-site-template/readme.md

 - [rsync](https://rsync.samba.org) for deployments

-### VIP Go Configuration

-The following configuration must be requested from VIP Go to use this site repository:

-1. Deployments from `*-built` branches such as `master-built` and `develop-built`.
-2. Staging environment tracking the `develop-built` branch.

 ### Install Dependencies

 We suggest using [Homebrew](https://brew.sh) on macOS or [Chocolatey](https://chocolatey.org) for Windows to install the project dependencies.